datanav/docs/best-practice.rst

 Definition
 ==========

-A global dataset is a collection of data of the same type, or concept, from different sources.
+A global dataset is a collection or combination of data of the same type or concept from different sources.
 In other words, a global dataset combines data from sources with logically linked data to provide one common place to retrieve this data from when needed.
 This will reduce the total number of pipes needed compared to a system where you get data from the original sources each time.

 A global dataset is generated by merging data from various sources.
 The data merge can be performed by simply merging datasets together, or by selecting which properties to merge through transformations.
-You can read more about these transformations `here <https://docs.sesam.io/getting-started.html#merge>`__ It is also possible to simply add datasets to a global dataset without merging.
+More information on implementing such transformations can be obtained `here <https://docs.sesam.io/getting-started.html#merge>`__ It is also possible to simply add datasets to a global dataset without merging.

 It  is important to remember that a global dataset requires knowledge or understanding of the basic data from the different sources.
 Only by locating the logically linked data is it possible to effectively structure it into global datasets.

 Example: